ssddanbrown/inlets/CONTRIBUTING.md

 This project is licensed under the MIT License.

+### Reporting a suspected vulnerability / security issue

+If you would like to report a suspected vulnerability / security issue, please email alex@openfaas.com.
+Bear in mind that this is a community project, and it may take a few days to get back to you.
+If you have a working code sample in a private GitHub repo, please feel free to give access to that also.

 #### Sign your work

 The sign-off is a simple line at the end of the explanation for a patch.
 Your